The Railway Series

-The Railway Series is a series of British books about the railways of the fictional Island of Sodor, including many anthropomorphic locomotives, the most famous being Thomas the Tank Engine.
-There are 42 books in the series, the first published in May 1945 by Wilbert Awdry.
-Awdry wrote 26 books; the final one being written in October 1972.
-His son, Christopher, wrote 16 more between September 1983 and July 2011.
-The books were adapted into the television series Thomas & Friends from 1984 to 2021, which has expanded into being a media franchise.
+The Railway Series is a series of British children's books about the railways of the fictional Island of Sodor, including many anthropomorphic locomotives, the most famous being Thomas the Tank Engine.
+There are 42 books in the series, with 169 stories in total.

-Nearly all of The Railway Series stories were based on real-life events.
-As a lifelong railway enthusiast, Awdry was keen that his stories should be as realistic as possible.
-The engine characters were mostly based upon real classes of locomotives, and some of the railways themselves were based upon real lines in the British Isles.

 Audio adaptations of The Railway Series have been recorded at various times under the title The Railway Stories.

-Origins

-The stories began in 1942, when Christopher, at the age of two, had measles and was confined to a darkened room.
-His father told him stories and rhymes to cheer him up.
-One of Christopher's favourite rhymes was:
+The first book, The Three Railway Engines, was published on 12 May 1945 by Wilbert Awdry.
+Awdry wrote 26 books; the final one being Tramway Engines written in October 1972.
+His son, Christopher, wrote 16 more between September 1983 and July 2011 with the first being Really Useful Engines and the final one being Thomas and his Friends.
+The books were adapted into the television series Thomas & Friends from 1984 to 2021, which has been expanded into a media franchise.

+Nearly all of The Railway Series stories were based on events in railway history.
+A railway enthusiast, Wilbert Awdry was keen that his stories should be as realistic as possible.
+The engine characters were mostly based upon real classes of locomotives, and some of the railways themselves were based upon lines in the British Isles.

+History